 The Legality Of Sports Betting In Pennsylvania

 When it comes to who you can wager on, PA sports betting laws give you a little bit of leeway.
 You can place wagers on any professional or collegiate team located in-state or out of state.
-The wagering types available at land-based casinos are also not limited and can include futures, props, teasers, and live-betting.
-When state-authorized online sportsbooks come to PA they are expected to offer the same rules as their physical counterparts.
-However, even if you are a resident of Pennsylvania, as soon as you step outside the state’s borders you will not be able to access those online platforms.
+The wagering types available at land-based casinos will be the same as what you will find on the mobile betting platform.
+This includes (but is not limited to) straight bets, futures, props, teasers, and live-betting.
+If you use an in-state platform, you will still be able to review the betting lines and your account information from out of state, but as mentioned above, no betting action will be accepted.

 Where To Legally Bet On Sports In Pennsylvania

 If you enjoy the physical sportsbook experience more than betting online, you will find several options in PA that will suit your needs.
 Each one of these sports betting venues comes with a different aesthetic and different location so you can find a gaming establishment that’s either convenient for you or as luxurious as your heart desires.
-Even though the number of casinos accepting sports bets in the state continues to grow, offshore sportsbook are still the most common way for players to bet on sports.
-Most sports enthusiasts have been using these sites for decades, and the top online sportsbooks still legally accept PA residents.
-As the land-based venues are starting to offer some competition, we’ve provided a short list of which ones are doing so now and the cities that they are located in.
+Even though the number of casinos accepting sports bets in the state continues to grow, offshore sportsbooks are still the most common way for players to bet on sports and definitely provide the best odds.
+Most sports enthusiasts will use the local books to bet on the local teams heavily influencing the vigorish or even moving the line in general.
+Still, these are the options for legal sports betting in Pennsylvania.

 - LEGAL SPORTSBOOKS